inventaire/inventaire/docs/data_transformation.md

 ## 2 - Apply transformation
 ### By modifying the document as a JS object
 Here, we use [`ndjson-apply`](https://github.com/maxlath/ndjson-apply) to apply a transformation on all the downloaded documents, using a JS function.
+Note that for simpler transformations, `jq` would also be an option, see [examples](#examples).

 Write your transform function in a file:
 ```js